Flavour: Make Awesome Web Apps in Java

 14.4.1 Flex Layout

 Flex Layout is a powerful, nestable layout style that is now well-supported in all browsers.
-It lets you create a container and provide an arbitrary number of child elemtns, instructing the browser the direction to lay them out, how to (optionally) wrap them, how they should grow beyond their natural size, and how to allocate additional space.
+It lets you create a container and provide an arbitrary number of child elements, instructing the browser the direction to lay them out, how to (optionally) wrap them, how they should grow beyond their natural size, and how to allocate additional space.
 It is extremely useful to make layouts that can adapt well to different screen sizes and resolutions.

 14.4.2 Grid Layout